 Can I still get health insurance after open enrollment?

-Yes, you can still get health insurance after the open enrollment period ends.
-There are certain circumstances that may qualify you for a Special Enrollment Period (SEP), allowing you to enroll in or change your health insurance plan outside of the regular enrollment period.
+You can still get health insurance after the open enrollment period ends.
+Certain circumstances may qualify you for a Special Enrollment Period (SEP), allowing you to enroll in or change your health insurance plan outside the regular enrollment period.

 Qualifying life events such as getting married, having a baby, losing other health coverage, or moving to a new state may make you eligible for a SEP.
 It’s important to note that you typically have 60 days from the qualifying event to enroll in a new health insurance plan.